arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 Positive spin in the second part is alternative branch where Vi died and things go great.

-Another cool moment is Vi becoming a pit fighter — that's where plot should've forgotten her existence.
+Another cool moment is Vi becoming a pit fighter — that's where the plot should've forgotten her existence.
-Sadly, Vi is the one lived to tell the story.
+Sadly, Vi is the one who lived to tell the story.

 **Viktor**

-The last minutes of series completely scramble Victor's arc.
+The last minutes of the series completely scramble Victor's arc.

 If Victor can travel in time (apparent from the ending), why wouldn't he leave a message for himself?
 If he succeeded in his 'final evolution', why everything in that universe is destroyed?
 That's nonsense.